horalstvo/ghs/README.md

 # Github Pull Request Statistics

+This is fork of [horalstvo/ghs](https://github.com/horalstvo/ghs) repository.
+The following was changed:
+- Output to CSV file instead of stdout
+- Remove statistic computations
+- Add pagination when retrieving pull requests
+- Remove `single` and `repo` commands for simplicity, only `stats` command is supported

+Kudos to the original author!

+Below is a content from the original repository.

 ## Why

 I noticed I wait quite a while on pull request reviews.
 Also there is at times a lot of back and forth which slows